 As mentioned in Subsection~\ref{subsec:decoupling}, the annealed path-dependent McKean-Vlasov law is the natural candidate for the limit of the measures $L_N$.
 The next theorem fully characterizes the minimizers of $H$ and, in particular, we obtain a strong law of large numbers for $L_{N}$ (cf. Corollary~\ref{cor:SLLN}).

 \begin{theorem}[Proof in Section~\ref{sec:minimizer}] In the settings of Theorem~\ref{t:ldp}, the rate function $H$ has a unique minimizer given by the annealed path-dependent McKean-Vlasov diffusion $\nu^*$ of Definition~\ref{def:annealedMV}.
-Furthermore, the marginal of $\nu^{*,\omega}$ at time $t\in [0,T]$, $\nu^{*,\omega}(t),$ satisfy, for any bounded function $\phi:\R\to\R$ with continuous bounded derivatives up order two, (see Remark \ref{r1})
+Furthermore, the marginal of $\nu^{*,\omega}$ at time $t\in [0,T]$, $\nu^{*,\omega}(t),$ satisfies, for any bounded function $\phi:\R\to\R$ with continuous bounded derivatives up to order two, (see Remark \ref{r1})

 where the differential operator $L_{\nu^{*,\omega}}$ is defined by